 The Tambopata River in Peru supports one of the highest levels of animals and plants on Earth.
-The name is from the the Quechua words for ‘home’ and ‘high point’ as the river area is inhabited by indigenous communities and the origins of the Tambopata River can be traced to the Peruvian Andes.
+The name is from the the Quechua words for ‘home’ and ‘high point’ as the river area is inhabited by indigenous communities.
+The origins of the Tambopata River can be traced to the Peruvian Andes.

 The Tambopata River is a river in the Amazon Basin of southern Peru close to the rainforest gateway of Puerto Maldonado.
-The river begins on the Andean mountains of Peru as it trickles down the Andes from the famed Lake Titicaca, the world’s highest large lake, and connects with the Madre de Dios River where it flows through Bolivia and heads northwards to merge with the mighty Amazon River just east of Manaus in Brazil.
+The river begins on the Andean mountains of Peru as it trickles down the Andes from the famed Lake Titicaca, which is the world’s highest large lake.
+This connects with the Madre de Dios River where it flows through Bolivia and heads northwards to merge with the mighty Amazon River just east of Manaus in Brazil.

 Surrounding Protected Areas

-As the Tambopata River trickles down the Andes, it crosses the Bahuaja-Sonene National Park and flows through the middle of the Tambopata National Reserve before merging with the Madre de Dios River just south of the rainforest gateway town called Puerto Maldonado.
-There are different habitats along the Tambopata River and Tambopata National Reserve including palm swamps, terra firma, bamboo forest, and riverine rainforest.
+As the Tambopata River trickles down the Andes, it crosses the Bahuaja-Sonene National Park and flows through the middle of the Tambopata National Reserve.
+This is before merging with the Madre de Dios River just south of the rainforest gateway town called Puerto Maldonado.
+There are different habitats along the Tambopata River and Tambopata National Reserve, including palm swamps, terra firma, bamboo forest, and riverine rainforest.

 People of the Tambopata River